 Motion Court operates between the hours of 9:00 A.M. and 7:00 P.M., Monday through Friday.

-DA Court is held on Fridays at Philadelphia Traffic Court.
-Defendants who have been arrested for warrants issued by Traffic Court or could be subject to incarceration are scheduled to appear for trial prosecuted by the District Attorney of Philadelphia.
+DA Court is held on Fridays at Traffic Division.
+Defendants who have been arrested for warrants issued by Traffic Division or could be subject to incarceration are scheduled to appear for trial prosecuted by the District Attorney of Philadelphia.
 The defendant has the right to an attorney or to represent himself.
 A public defender may be assigned to a defendant as long as they meet the proper requirements in this special court proceeding.
 Defendants in this court procedure are subject to further incarceration and fines as directed by the presiding judge.

 Vehicle Overweight Court operates two times each month.
 Citations issued to drivers receiving violation citations under Chapter 49 of the Vehicle code will be scheduled to appear for trial in Overweight Court.
 These violations are directed primarily to truck drivers and trucking companies.
 Fines and penalties are based on the severity of the violation as described by the issuing officer.